diem/off-chain-reference/specs/protocol.md

 By convention the _server_ always determines the sequence of a request in the joint command sequence.
 When the server creates a `CommandRequestObject` it already assigns it a `command_seq` in the joint sequence of commands.
 When it responds to requests from the client, its `CommandResponseObject` contains a `command_seq` for the request into the joint command sequence.
 The protocol client never assigns a `command_seq`, but includes one provided by the protocol server in its responses.

+### Message signatures.
+ All `CommandRequestObject` and `CommandResponseObject` messages are signed with the VASP's compliance key.
+Signatures are EdDSA (curve Ed25519) based on the [JWCrypto Library](https://jwcrypto.readthedocs.io/en/latest/index.html).

 ### `CommandRequestObject` messages.

 VASPs define and operate on shared objects, and specifically PaymentObjects, through commands.
 Those commands are sequenced through the request-response protocol.
-A VASP that initiates a command packages it within a `CommandRequestObject`, sends it to the other VASP, and expects a response.
+A VASP that initiates a command packages it within a `CommandRequestObject`, signs and sends it to the other VASP, and expects a response (signed by the other VASP).

 Multiple requests can be in-flight and pipelined, without the need to wait for previous ones to get a response.
 However, both requests and responses will be processed by VASPs in a specific order to ensure consistency (see the end of this section for details).